 Finally we are told that patients will be billed for physician visits and other services that were never provided.
 Because patients in hospices are usually at the end of their life, prosecuting a case based on patient claims is difficult.
 Putting it bluntly, our witness is not likely to survive until trial.
-That is why we need a present or former patient to verify the information we have received.
+That is why we need a present or former employee to verify the information we have received.

 According to the company’s website, Seasons Hospice operates facilities in Arizona, Oregon, Nevada, California, Florida, Illinois, Texas, Colorado, Wisconsin, Michigan, Indiana, Missouri, Georgia, Maryland, New Jersey, Pennsylvania, Delaware, Connecticut and Massachusetts.

 The Justice Department and the Inspector General’s Office of Health and Human Services have been involved in many recent Medicare fraud prosecutions of hospices… Vitas Hospice Services LLC (2017 – $75 million), Haven Hospice (2017 – $5 million), Hospice Compassus (2018 – $3.9 million), Horizons Hospice (2018 – $1.240 million), and Home Care Hospice Inc (2018 – pending)

 Like most private insurance, Medicare and Medicaid pay for hospice services.
 A patient is eligible if he or she is terminally ill.
 Generally that means a physician has certified that the patient has a medical prognosis of six months or less assuming the individual’s illness runs its normal course.